herrminer/metrics/README.md

 gradle metrics
 ```

-## Other configuration options
+## Additional configuration options
-Other options in `src/main/resources/metrics.properties` are as follows:
+Additional options in `src/main/resources/metrics.properties` are as follows:
 * `fromDate` The beginning date for metrics.
 Must be formatted `yyyy-MM-dd`
 * `toDate` The end date for metrics.
 Must be formatted `yyyy-MM-dd`
 * `chunkSize` Chunk size (in days) used to work around [the Github Search API](https://developer.github.com/v3/search/) limitation of 1,000 search results.